Hello, I’m Mike Keneally, writing things about myself. What’s happening with you? You good?

 This album and other recent albums of mine have been recorded at Scott Chatfield’s studio Chatfield Manor, with ace engineer Mike Harris a constant co-conspirator.
 Every moment it’s possible for me to be working on music here, I do my best to take it.
 I love making albums.
 It’s an addiction.

-Recent releases include Scambot 1 (part one of an epic ongoing saga; Scambot 2 is presently in the works); Evidence of Humanity with drummer Marco Minnemann; and a live DVD/CD set of the Mike Keneally Band, called bakin’ @ the potato!
-Here’s a video from bakin’: youtube.
+Other recent-ish releases include the mostly instrumental You Must Be This Tall; Scambot 1 (part one of an epic ongoing saga); Evidence of Humanity with drummer Marco Minnemann; and a live DVD/CD set of the Mike Keneally Band, called bakin’ @ the potato!
+Here’s a video from bakin’:

 Largely thanks to the kind patronage of Co de Kloet at NTR Music in the Netherlands, I’ve also written some orchestral pieces (sometimes with myself as guitar soloist); the most notable is the 52-minute suite The Universe Will Provide, recorded with Holland’s Metropole Orkest and released by NPS Music/Favored Nations in 2003.
 No other musical experience compares to playing live with an orchestra.
 For an electric guitarist it’s a real challenge to create the proper space as a soloist, without become overwhelming with volume, and finding a dynamic which feels of a piece with the orchestration.
 I’d love to do more of it and continue refining the process.